Azure/azure-powershell/src/Peering/Peering/help/New-AzPeering.md

 ```

 ## DESCRIPTION
 Creates an ARM Peering for the subscription.
+See [New-AzPeeringDirectConnectionOject](https://docs.microsoft.com/en-us/powershell/module/az.peering/new-azpeeringdirectconnectionobject) or [New-AzPeeringExchangeConnectionOject](https://docs.microsoft.com/en-us/powershell/module/az.peering/new-azpeeringexchangeconnectionobject) for more information on creating a connection object.

 ## EXAMPLES